US Senate rejects Biden's electoral reform - News

 In mid-2021, Biden ordered the withdrawal of US troops from Afghanistan after 20 years of war.
 What the US president did not expect is that the Taliban group would regain power in the country in August, culminating in the President Ashraf Ghani’s escape.
 Thousands of foreigners and Afghans gathered at Kabul airport in the following days during the evacuation of more than 120,000 people.

-Strongly criticized for what would be considered by many to be a confused retreat, Biden declared there was no way to evacuate US officials and other Afghans before.
+Severely criticized for what would be considered by many to be a confused retreat, Biden declared there was no way to evacuate American and other Afghan officials before.
 For the president, the removal of more than 120,000 people was something historic and ended the war of more than 20 years.

 As US troops left Afghanistan, thousands of Latin Americans — most of them Haitians — were marching toward the US-Mexico border.
 Images of migrants being assaulted by US patrolmen made the Biden’s popularity drop further, forcing the president to go public to apologize